SegersIan/blog/blog/_posts/2026-03-31-collaborating-with-agentic-ai.md

+# Accountability

+## According to dictionary
+- the fact of being responsible for what you do and able to give a satisfactory reason for it, or the degree to which this happens:
+- a situation in which someone is responsible for things that happen and can give a satisfactory reason for them:
+-

-# Accountability according to claude
+## according to claude

 Accountability is the obligation to answer for your actions, decisions, and their outcomes — to yourself, to others, or to a system.
 It means you can be asked "why did you do that?" and you're expected to have a defensible answer.